asaadsaad/CS569-Homework-09/README.md

 Response Status Code: 204, the HTTP 204 No Content success status response code indicates that a request has succeeded

 **Optional Requirements**
-* Use the API to register and login and save the user state globally, then only allow using the above features only after they login.
+* Use the API to register and login and save the user state globally, then allow using the above features after they login.

 **Working with featured module**
 * Create a `UserModule` (ng g m user)